nicorithner/adopt_dont_shop_mod_2/NICO_NOTES.md

 And I also see that my favorites indicator has decremented by 1

 #### Notes & To_do
+  - [] Set up tests
     After a pet is favorited
     - [] visit page show page the Favorite link is no longer visible.
     - [] Remove Favorite link is visible instead.
     - [] Clicking Remove Favorite a delete request is sent to "/favorites/:pet_id".
       - [] After clicking remain in pet's show page.
       - [] Flash message indicating pet was removed from favorites.
       - [] Favorite link is visible again.
       - [] Favorites count decreased by one.

 ### User Story 13, Remove a Favorite from Favorites Page